gavirowl/gavirowl/README.md

 ## About Me
-I am a sophomore majoring in Statistics and Operations Research at UNC-Chapel Hill.
-I am interested on using programming to manipulate, analyze, and clean data.
+I am a junior majoring in Data Science at UNC-Chapel Hill.
+I am interested in using programming to manipulate, analyze, and clean data.

 ## Skills
 Base level knowledge in Python, R, git, and Docker.